top of page

 Vision

-Our work centres on three pillars, which guide our programs and operations:
+Our work centres on three pillars:

 What is Regenerative Agriculture?

 Regenerative farms are a vital part of climate action, and necessary in a sustainable food system.
-These farming practices improve resilience to climate extremes, support biodiversity and environmental conservation, and sequester atmospheric carbon - all while growing bountiful, nutrient-dense food.
+These farming practices improve resilience to climate extremes, support biodiversity and environmental conservation, and sequester carbon - all while growing bountiful, nutrient-dense food.

 A sustainable, resilient food system must include local, ecologically responsible farming.
 On Vancouver Island, we import over 90% of the food we eat, and the vast majority of that food is part of the global industrial food system.
 While this system feeds billions of people, it also contributes 1/3 of all greenhouse gas emissions, and is responsible for large-scale ecological destruction.